area map calendar

 Start your art appreciation right there in Ohio City, where Ohio’s largest mural stretches 620 feet long beneath the Shoreway, courtesy of Brazilian artist Ananda Nahu.
 Other highlights near the Shoreway include the “Love Doves” mural and a giant ode to Prince—both labors of love by local artists.
 For some global flavor, don’t miss the “Flying Tiger” mural created by Italian-born German artist Michela Picchi.

-The Ohio City art appreciation tour continues in Hingetown along Church Avenue, where Mike Sobeck’s “Pizza” mural provides a visual dose of gooey goodness and Joe Lanzilotta’s bright yellow mural provides food for thought with dozens of floating heads.
+The Ohio City art appreciation tour continues in Hingetown along Church Avenue, where Mike Sobeck’s “Pizza” mural once provided a visual dose of gooey goodness (it has since moved to the walls of Studio West 117, where it's grown into an entire pie) and Joe Lanzilotta’s bright yellow mural provides food for thought with dozens of floating heads.
 At West 25th Street and Church, the nameless mural dubbed “Ohio Hieroglyphics” by David Shillinglaw is a fun Insta snap.

 Nearby in Detroit Shoreway, two-for-one visual fun awaits at 6805 Detroit Ave.—where Justin Michael Will’s “Cartoon Mural” adds a whimsical touch and Lisa Quine’s mural dares Clevelanders to “Dream Big.”
 It’s all part of a project that brought eight new murals to the neighborhood in 2018, such as Ryan Jaenke’s entry on the western side of the Butcher Building at 6814 W. Detroit Ave.